GiacomoBotti/GiacomoBotti/README.md

 # About me

-I'm a theoretical chemist from University of Milan.
+I'm a theoretical chemistry post-doc at the University of South Carolina, working on new methods to perform quantum dynamics.
 I got my Ph.D. under Riccardo Conte and Michele Ceotto by applying semiclassical vibrational spectroscopy to biomolecular systems

 ## Experiencies
 - Fortran90 $>$ Bash $\gg$ Python $\gg$ C